Tax Return Not What You Expected? Here’s What You Need to Know

 While there are typically some additional fees associated with these options, this may be a more affordable way to address the tax debt, as opposed to borrowing from high-interest sources like credit cards, cash advances, or payday loans.

 Get Ahead of Next Year: Adjust Your Withholding if Needed

-If you owed taxes in 2019, you may need to increase your withholdings (the amount that your employer deducts from each paycheck for taxes).
+If you owed taxes, you may need to increase your withholdings (the amount that your employer deducts from each paycheck for taxes).
 Paying a little more in each check so that you don’t have to pay a large tax bill at the end of the year, can be a much more appealing alternative.
 Consult with your company’s Human Resources department, or the equivalent, for more information on this.
 Consulting with a tax professional can also be a helpful experience in determining what the best course of action would be.